opensearch-project/documentation-website/_benchmark/user-guide/running-workloads.md

 ## Running a workload on an external cluster

-Now that you're familiar with running OpenSearch Benchmark on a local cluster, you can run OpenSearch Benchmark on your external cluster
+Now that you're familiar with running OSB on a local cluster, you can run OSB on your external cluster, as described in the following steps:

   * Replace `https://localhost:9200` with your target cluster endpoint.
-This could be a URI like `https://search.mydomain.com` or a `HOST:PORT` specification.
+This could be a Universal Resource Identifier (URI), such as `https://search.mydomain.com`, or a `HOST:PORT` specification.
   * If the cluster is configured with basic authentication, replace the username and password in the command line with the appropriate credentials.
   * Remove the `verify_certs:false` directive if you are not specifying `localhost` as your target cluster.
-This directive is needed only for clusters where SSL certificates are not set up.
+This directive is necessary solely for clusters without SSL certificates.
-  * If you are using a `HOST:PORT`specification and plan to use SSL/TLS, either specify `https://`, or add the `use_ssl:true` directive to the `--client-options` string option.
+  * If you are using a `HOST:PORT`specification and plan to use SSL or TLS, either specify `https://` or add the `use_ssl:true` directive to the `--client-options` string option.
   * Remove the `--test-mode` flag to run the full workload, rather than an abbreviated test.

 You can copy the following command template to use in your own terminal: